Top 10 Reverse Mortgage Loan MYTHS

 Reverse Mortgages are only for those in dire financial stress.

 Fact: As outlined in one of our blogs, the reverse mortgage is not a loan of last resort.
-It is a viable, conservative, and lucrative retirement strategy.
+It is a viable, and lucrative retirement strategy.
 Here at Aramco Financial most of our clients who find reverse mortgage beneficial to them are financially secure.
 Although the Reverse Mortgage helps many seniors who are on the verge of bankruptcy or default, many of our clients have hundreds of thousands of dollars in the bank, and are simply looking to grow their estate or create an additional safety net for their retirement.

 If I live too long, the bank will kick me out of my house.

 Fact: As mentioned in myth number two, you maintain complete ownership in your home over the life of your loan.
 As long as you continue to live in your house, and stay current on your property taxes and insurance and maintain the home as you always would, the bank has no right to remove you, the rightful owner of your house.
-Thus, the bank does not put any sort of time limit on how long you can continue to live in your house.

 The proceeds I receive from a Reverse Mortgage will affect my government benefits.